 These days, there is no reason for anyone to reach the point of having AIDS.
 HIV is now a very manageable health condition and people with HIV can live just as long as anyone else.
 You just have to make sure you take your treatment properly and every single day.

 You can live a long and healthy life even with a positive HIV diagnosis.
 Make sure that you take the right steps to stay in control of your health:

-If you haven’t already started on treatment, that is priority number one.
-Without it, HIV will increase in your body and eventually make you sick.
-That daily pill is your weapon for keeping HIV down and staying strong and healthy.
+If you haven’t already started on treatment, this is priority number one.
+Without treatment, the HIV will increase in your body and eventually make you sick.
+The daily pill you take is your weapon to slow the virus down.
 It is important that your healthcare provider explains what HIV is and how the treatment works.
-Also feel free to ask questions and raise any concerns you might have.
+Make sure you ask them any questions you have.